aws-samples/aws-modernization-with-launchdarkly/content/030_getting_started/30_aws_setup_your_own.md

 ## Setting up your AWS account

 {{% children %}}

-{{% notice warning %}}
-You are responsible for the cost of the AWS services used while running this workshop in your AWS account.
-We highly recommend you to go to the [request AWS credit page](https://pages.awscloud.com/awsmp-wsm-dev-workshop-series-credit-request.html?trk=lab_launchdarkly) so you can run this workshop without any charge to you.
-{{% /notice %}}

 1. If you don't already have an AWS account with Administrator access: [create one now by clicking here](https://aws.amazon.com/getting-started/)